Meet the Staff

 Andy also served in the Balkans, with challenging tours in Bosnia and Kosovo.

 On retiring from the army as a Warrant Officer in 2006, Andy studied for a teaching qualification at Blackburn College, where he taught Public Services for three years.
-He joined Warrington Collegiate in 2009 as Curriculum Co-ordinator, and then Curriculum Manager for Public Services.
+He joined Warrington & Vale Royal College in 2009 as Curriculum Co-ordinator, and then Curriculum Manager for Public Services.

 Andy was promoted to Head of Faculty two years ago and is now responsible for Public Services, Travel & Tourism, Sport, Health & Social Care, Childcare, Hospitality & Catering and Hair & Beauty.